What Is A Car Bill of Sale in Ontario?

 How to Write a Bill of Sale

 To write a bill of sale, you can either fill in a bill of sale template or write it yourself.
 You can even have a handwritten bill of sale if you’re in a hurry.
-You can find free templates for a bill of sale at LawDepot or LegalContracts.
+You can find free bill-of-sale templates at LawDepot or LegalContracts.

 As long as a bill of sale has all the required information filled in, it is legally binding.
 Here are the fields that a bill of sale needs to have: